ben-rogerson/twin.macro/README.md

 }
 ```

-> Note: If you’re using Parcel and seeing "process is not defined" then add `"transform-node-env-inline"` to the plugins list. [[Source]](https://github.com/parcel-bundler/parcel/issues/2470#issuecomment-468028575)
+> Note: After build, if you’re seeing "process is not defined" then npm install and add `"babel-plugin-transform-inline-environment-variables"` to .babelrc

 ### 3. Import the Tailwind base styles